Form BridgeBlog › Update a Google Form Without Losing Response Data

 What if I accidentally push a change I didn't intend?

 For safe edits such as title, choices, description, required, or order, you can simply correct the value in the sheet and push again.
 The question updates in place with no side effects.
-For type changes, the damage is harder to undo since the original question no longer exists in the form.
-This is why Check for Errors and a careful review of the sheet before pushing are worth the extra minute.
+For type changes, Form Bridge shows a confirmation sidebar before making any changes — so if you changed a type by mistake, you can cancel at that point, fix the sheet, and push again.
+If you did confirm and the push ran, the damage is harder to undo since the original question no longer exists in the form.
+If you catch it quickly, Google Forms’ version history (File → Version history) may let you restore the previous state.

 Is there a way to preview what will change before pushing?